Mike Ricci (ice hockey): Post-playing career

 Ricci rejoined the Sharks organization in the 2007–08 season as an advisor, and was introduced at the Sharks' rescheduled Opening Night festivities on October 18, 2007.
 He is actively involved in the Sharks Alumni Foundation.

 On December 11, 2019, Ricci was named an assistant coach for the Sharks.

 Acting

 Ricci had a bit-part as Elmer Lach in the 2005 Quebec film The Rocket, about the life of Maurice Richard.
 Out of several NHL players who appear in the film, Ricci and Sean Avery are the only ones with any dialogue.

 Personal life

 Ricci and his wife Beth, who is from Peterborough, Ontario, were married July 4, 1998.
 They have three children.
-Son Mario is a talented baseball player.
 Ricci is an accomplished soccer player, fisherman, and avid fan of the NFL's San Francisco 49ers.
-He owns property in Los Gatos, CA and a lakeside cottage in Haliburton, Ontario, Canada.
+He owns property in Los Gatos, CA and a lakeside cottage in Haliburton, Ontario.
+He's a cousin of former footballer Paul Peschisolido.